perbaltzar/fake-news/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * I'd like to thank my Mom
-* Vincent and Elina for unicorn teachers, unique!
+* Vincent and Elina for being unicorn teachers, unique and fairy tale like!

 YRGO 2018